lee-dan/DragonFruit-LLM/README.md

 ### 1. LangChain Integration

-FailProofLLM leverages LangChain as the foundation for advanced AI functionality:
+DragonFruit leverages LangChain as the foundation for advanced AI functionality:

 ```python
 # LLM-as-a-Judge Implementation